 Age: 3+ years

-The names listed are the geographical regions in which the selected Lophophora cacti decent from.
-The lineage istraced from parents that were grown from wild collected seed at the specific localities in Mexico.
+The names refer to the geographical regions in which the selected Lophophora cacti descend from.
+The lineage is traced from parents that were grown from wild collected seed in the specific location.

-At this age they all appear similar, it is in their later years that they may begin to exhibit a physical appearance unique to a specific region.
+At this age they all appear nearly identical, it is in their later years that they may begin to exhibit a physical appearance unique to a specific region.

 Description: Lophophora williamsii is a solitary or (rarely) caespitose, spineless cactus.

 Stem: Glaucous green, dull bluish or greyish green, very succulent, globular, top-shaped, or somewhat flattened up to 6 cm tall, 12 cm diameter, with a woolly top; The subterranean portion of the stem, which is as wide as the aerial portion, extends several cm below the surface of the ground and transitions smoothly into a large taproot which may extend over 25 cm below ground level.

 Ribs: (5 when young) 7 to 13 (very rarely 4 or 14 ) broad, rounded, straight, or spiralled, often tuberculate, sometimes irregular and indistinct, with transverse furrows.

 Areoles: Round spineless, bearing flowers only when young with some bunches of long erect, matted, wooly greyish hairs, up to 1 cm long.